An essay · April 2026 · 11 min read

 VI.

-The pitch is short. $12 a month.
-One plan.
-Everything included.
+The pitch is short.
+Two plans, both honest.
+Privacy at $5/mo for manual + CSV.
+Plus at $12/mo with bank sync.
 Built by someone who got tired of picking between privacy and polish.

 The harder part of the pitch — the part this essay exists for — is the trust.
 I'm asking you to put your money data into a product built by one person, on the promise that I won't do to you what every previous app did to me.
 That's a real ask.
 I take it seriously.
 Hold me to it.